canonical/chisel-releases/CONTRIBUTING.md

 Apart from asserting your slice definitions' formatting, you must also test them before opening a Pull Request.

-Every Chisel release support the functional testing for slices via [Spread](https://github.com/snapcore/spread).
+Every Chisel release supports the functional testing for slices via [Spread](https://github.com/snapcore/spread).

 **We expect tests to be provided for every slice**, so please ensure you include